Rupt/bailed-statistics/README.md

 Make plots and tables for discovery fit statistics.

 positional arguments:
-  operations            instructions from {invert output test}; `invert' scans
+  operations            instructions from {invert test dump output}; `invert'
-                        for upper limits; `test' samples for the discovery p-value; `output' dumps the plots and table
+                        scans for upper limits; `test' samples for the discovery p-value; `output' dumps the plots and table

 optional arguments:
   -h, --help            show this help message and exit